Anderson/Hatgidakis/Nelson/Metcalf: Newsletter

 I'm sure I will have fun when we go to the Joslyn too.
 It's not going to be a big part of my grade so thats good!
 I'm sure I will have to do a paper or something for it, but mainly we are just going for the Picasso display that is going to be there.
 And, of course we will get to miss a day of school! :)

 Not a whole lot going on with me this week.
 On Wednesday I have school pictures.
 We were just saying the other day, how this is my very last year to get school pictures!
 Its kind of wierd to think I'm that close to be done with high school!
 Also on wednesday, we have the school board canidates forum for Mayor's Youth Commission.
 I'm going to be timing again, so that will be a fun night.
-Then next week Erika and I start dance and I will be starting up once again with Executive Council activities for MYC.
-So, it will be good to be getting back into the flow everything for this year.

 Hope you had a good first day of school, Anna!
 Can't wait to hear all about it.